About the NAEP Mathematics Assessment

 Comparisons over time of scores and percentages or between groups are based on statistical tests that consider both the size of the difference and the standard errors of the two statistics being compared.
 Standard errors are margins of error, and estimates based on smaller groups are likely to have larger margins of error.
 For example, a 2-point change in the average score for the nation may be statistically significant, while a 2-point score change for a state is not, due to the size of the standard errors for the score estimate.
 The size of the standard errors may also be influenced by other factors, such as the degree to which the assessed students are representative of the entire population.
 Standard errors for the estimates presented in this report are available in the NAEP Data Explorer (NDE).
 For the 2022, 2019, and 2017 analyses, an additional component was included for the standard error calculation when linking scores across the two delivery modes.

 Average scores and percentages of students are presented as whole numbers in the report; however, the statistical comparison tests are based on unrounded numbers.
 In some cases, the scores or the percentages have the same whole number values, but they are statistically different from each other.
-For example, the average score of fourth-grade students who were identified as English learners (EL) was 243 in 2019, which was statistically different from the score of 243 in 2017.
+For example, the percentage of Hispanic fourth-graders performing at NAEP Advanced was 3 percent in 2022, which was statistically different from the 3 percent in 2019.
 The "Customize data tables" link at the bottom of the page provides data tables from the NDE.
 The tables offer detailed information on more precise values for the scores and percentages and explain how the two comparison estimates differ from each other.